NAICNO/Jobanalyzer/code/sonalyze/doc/HOWTO-DATA-SOURCE.md

 The range of possible sources reflects both the different use cases that exist for Sonalyze and also its historical evolution.

-Sonar data can be self-identifying: they can contain their cluster name.
-This datum, if present, should be considered advisory at best; it is uniformly ignored by Sonalyze, which always takes the cluster name from metadata.
-TODO: it is not yet clear to me if the slurm-monitor ingestor uses the embedded cluster name or if it keys off the Kafka topic.

 ## Timescaledb database

 To take data from a Timescaledb database (which is just a PostgreSQL database with some special